BrandyBecker/Sprint-Challenge-State-Management-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What problem does the context API help solve?
+- [x] What problem does the context API help solve?
+----> Context API helps solve "prop-drilling".
+It allows you to share props or state with an indirect child or parent.

-- [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
+- [x] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?
+----> Actions: Actions are payloads of information that send data from your application to your store.
+They are the only source of information for the store.
+You send them to the store using store.dispatch().
+----> Reducers: Reducers specify how the application's state changes in response to actions sent to the store.
+----> Store: The Store is the object that brings them together.
+The Store Holds application state, Allows access to state via getState(), and Allows state to be updated via dispatch(action).
+----> When your Redux is a single source of truth, it means that the only way to change your data in UI is to dispatch redux action which will change state within redux reducer.

-- [ ] What is the difference between Application state and Component state?
+- [x] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?
+----> Application State: Application state can be passed to all components, its good for big applications.
+-----> Component State: component state is state held in the components, its good for small apps and minor things.

-- [ ] Describe `redux-thunk`, what does it allow us to do?
+- [x] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?
+----> redux thunk allows us to run async actions. our action creators can have multiple dispatches

-- [ ] What is your favorite state management system you've learned and this sprint?
+- [x] What is your favorite state management system you've learned and this sprint?
 Please explain why!
+-----> Redux!
+Although it was harder to learn, big applications use it!
+So learning it piece by piece and breaking it down on small projects for the repetition and muscle memory, down the road it'll help me majorly when I'm working on bigger projects where I have to pass state to different child components!
+Redux is a mightiful library !

 ## Project Set Up

 Follow these steps to set up your project:

-- [ ] `fork & clone` this repository.
+- [x] `fork & clone` this repository.
-- [ ] `cd` into the forked copy of this repository.
+- [x] `cd` into the forked copy of this repository.
-- [ ] **RUN** `yarn` to retrieve all `server-side` the dependencies.
+- [x] **RUN** `yarn` to retrieve all `server-side` the dependencies.
-- [ ] **RUN** `yarn start` or `npm start` to get your API up and running on `http://localhost:3333`.
+- [x] **RUN** `yarn start` or `npm start` to get your API up and running on `http://localhost:3333`.
 This is the **URL** you're going to need to use within your React app in order to make AJAX requests for data.
-- [ ] After your API is up and running, you can open chrome and type in `http://localhost:3333/smurfs`.
+- [x] After your API is up and running, you can open chrome and type in `http://localhost:3333/smurfs`.
 You should see an empty Array `[]` returned to you.
 This is an array that your **API** will be using to store our Smurf Data.
-- [ ] **LOOK** at your `smurfs` directory and notice it's just a plain ol' React App that we've built using `create-react-app`.
+- [x] **LOOK** at your `smurfs` directory and notice it's just a plain ol' React App that we've built using `create-react-app`.
 - [ ] **Open** `src/index.js` to make sure that your app is ready to roll with the proper middleware.
 - [ ] **cd** into `smurfs` and run `yarn` to retrieve the client side dependencies.
 - [ ] **RUN** `yarn start` to fire up your React application.
 There ought to be a pretty little message awaiting you welcoming you to the app. `Follow` the prompting.